An employee just told you: “I heard you’re selling the business.”

 A leak is a signal: the protection process needs to be reinforced.

-• Tighten the NDA clauses: strengthen the non-solicitation clause and harden the consequences of a violation for buyers still involved in the file.
+- Review the NDA clauses: strengthen the non-solicitation clause and clarify the consequences of a violation for buyers still in the process.

-• Route all communication through a business broker in Quebec: the buyer never contacts the seller, employees, or clients directly — the broker becomes the single point of entry.
+- Route all communication through a business broker: the buyer never contacts the seller, employees, or clients directly — the broker becomes the single point of entry.

 Perfect confidentiality doesn’t exist.
 But a rigorous process reduces the risk — and when a leak does happen, a structured response limits the damage.